pcaversaccio/xdeployer/README.md

 ];
 ```

-The `gasLimit` field is set to to **1'500'000** by default because the `CREATE2` operations are a complex sequence of opcode executions.
+The `gasLimit` field is set to **1'500'000** by default because the `CREATE2` operations are a complex sequence of opcode executions.
 Usually the providers do not manage to estimate the `gasLimit` for these calls, so a predefined value is set.

 The contract creation transaction is displayed on Etherscan as a so-called _internal transaction_.
 An internal transaction is an action that is occurring within, or between, one or multiple smart contracts.
 In other words, it is initiated inside the code itself, rather than externally, from a wallet address controlled by a human.
 For more details on why it works this way, see [here](#how-it-works).